How much does a charity website cost?

 A charity website is really essential today for the community and not for profit groups.
-It a way for these community groups and social action groups to get their word out.
-Not only is a great way to raise awareness but it is also essential for fundraising.
+It is a way for community groups and social action groups to get their word out.
+It is great for communication but also an essential fundraising tool.

-But if we concentrate on a smaller local charity or community group, we can start to look at some of the figures and pricing involved.
-A small website with, for example, 6 pages of information, plus the legal pages and a blog facility, will probably cost about £500 pounds for a developer to put together.
+If we concentrate on a smaller local charity or community group, we can start to look at some of the figures and pricing involved.
+A small website with, for example, 6 pages of information, plus the legal pages and a blog facility, will probably cost about £1,000 pounds for a developer to put together.
 In addition, to this upfront cost, there is also hosting cost and domain name and other issues.
 But these are the smallest part of the cost of a website.
-You can get really good hosting for just £5.00 a month plus VAT.
+You can get really good hosting for just £10.00 a month including VAT.
 This brings the cost of running a website to well within the budget of most small charities and community groups.

-When you first start your charity website or create your charity website, there should be some things that need to be included.
-The first thing you need to do is to decide on what your website aims to achieve.
+When you first start planning your charity website there should be some things that need to be included.
+The first thing you need to do is to decide on what your aims are.
 You also need to decide on what each page of your website needs to achieve.

 - A home page stating the major aims of the group and short sections introducing other pages of details